All drum sizes are not equal

 The photos below compare the 7 kg drum with a standard 5 kg drum.
 5 kg drum capacities are what we all used for decades and have now been replaced by 6 kg drum as the new standard.
 So arguably this section is of limited use because it compares drum size that is actually larger than all other 7 kg drums as explained above with a drum size no longer available.
 However, there will be plenty of people still using old 5 kg drums, and it is an interesting look at how drum capacities have increased.

-The photos below show the results of trying to fit a duvet into an old 5Kg drum washing machine, which was pretty futile.
-The photo at the side of it shows the same duvet happily being washed inside the Dyson CR01 washing machine’s 7Kg drum.
+The first photo below shows the results of trying to fit a duvet into an old 5Kg drum washing machine, which was pretty futile.
+The next photo shows the same duvet happily being washed inside the Dyson CR01 washing machine’s 7Kg drum.
 Remember that as described above, this Dyson drum was unique and despite being sold as 7Kg capacity it could definitely fit more laundry inside than any other 7Kg capacity drum I’ve seen since.

 8Kg drum capacity